winterdouglas/soccial-react/README.md

 - The monorepo with turborepo and yarn workspaces.
 - The tooling like eslint, prettier, stylelint.
 - The packages that I'd use in the project.
-- The API has been provided by the company, I didn't touch much its code.
+- The API has been provided by the company, I didn't touch much of its code.

 ## The main requirements

 - Login (username based)
 - Listing groups and respective posts ordered by time
 - Who's having birthday today
-- The day of the week the logged in user has birthday, for the last, this and next year
+- The day of the week that the logged in user have birthday previous, this and next year
 - CRUD (bonus)
 - Creative UI/UX (bonus)